starychfojtu/CodeInsight/docs.md

 - Entity Framework Core (https://docs.microsoft.com/en-us/ef/core/), standard ORM for .NET Core, which is used only in Data Layer.
 - Octokit (https://github.com/octokit/octokit.graphql.net), SDK fot github API

+# Deployment

+After commit is pushed, Travis CI builds the branch and runs tests.
+If he succeedes, Heroku will push the new version to production.

 # Web layer

 Web layer is based on ASP.NET Core MVC (https://docs.microsoft.com/en-us/aspnet/core/mvc/overview?view=aspnetcore-2.2).